The Raytheon-SVA Scholarship allowed Bellanca to graduate on time and successfully transition into a career with Rockwell Collins.

 “I was dead set on getting that scholarship.”

-Derek Bellanca, U.S. Army veteran and University of Texas at Dallas alumnus, was a recipient of a scholarship from SVA and Raytheon (now Raytheon Technologies) in 2017.
+Derek Bellanca, U.S. Army veteran and University of Texas at Dallas alumnus, was a recipient of a scholarship from SVA and Raytheon (now RTX) in 2017.
 He used the scholarship to complete the final semester of his bachelor’s degree.
 Bellanca said, “The Raytheon-SVA scholarship was just the perfect amount of money to pay for my last semester of classes.”

 Student Veterans of America has partnered with Raytheon Technologies since 2013 to provide scholarships to student veterans attending school full-time.
 These $10,000 scholarships have been pivotal in the lives of many student veterans, including Bellanca.